 What Kind of Adventure Are You After?

+In Lake Tahoe, adventure isn’t one-size-fits-all.
+It shifts with the seasons and scales to your comfort.
 You can rise gently with panoramic gondola views and a private sailing charter.
 Or you can chase adrenaline on a snowmobile, behind a wakeboard, or across a granite ridge in Desolation Wilderness.
-Many visitors blend both.
-That balance—thrill and tranquility—is what makes a true Lake Tahoe adventure unforgettable.
+That range of activities, from full thrills to tranquil relaxation, is what makes the South Shore of Lake Tahoe so unique and well-suited to so many types of travelers.

 The Views

+Some adventures are measured in heart rate.
+Others are measured in perspective.
 For sweeping alpine panoramas, a private helicopter tour offers unmatched scale.
-Flights typically range from short scenic loops to longer custom routes and provide a dramatic understanding of Tahoe’s vastness.
-Premium pricing reflects exclusivity and access.
+Flights range from short scenic loops to longer custom routes and provide a dramatic view of Lake Tahoe surrounded by the Sierra Nevadas.
+Short tours start at $120 per person (minimum of two people) and range up to $600 for sunset tours.

 The Thrill